The end of geo-blocking within the EU

 Who does this geo-blocking ban apply to?

-To all businesses – private or public, large or small– established within the EU or in a third country but who directs their activities to the EU.
+To all businesses – private or public, large or small– established within the EU or in a third country but directing their activities to the EU.

 Will prices be the same in all EU Member States?